-As a policy owner of a life insurance, annuity, long-term care, or disability policy, it is natural to be concerned about what would happen to your benefits if your insurance company goes bankrupt.
+As a policy owner of life insurance, disability policy, annuity, or long-term care, it is natural to be concerned about what would happen to your benefits if your insurance company goes bankrupt.
 It may not be as bad as you think.

-When an insurance company goes through bankruptcy insurance coverage will continue and policy claims will be covered and paid by state insurance guaranty associations, subject to each state's coverage limits.
-Guaranteed coverage amounts typically vary from $100,000–$500,000 in benefits, but you will need to check with your state insurance guaranty association to see what amounts are covered for which types of benefits in your state.
+When an insurance company goes through bankruptcy, the insurance coverage will continue, and policy claims will be covered and paid by state insurance guaranty associations, subject to each state's coverage limits.
+Guaranteed coverage amounts typically vary from $100,000 to $500,000 in benefits.
+Still, you will need to check with your state insurance guaranty association to see what amounts are covered for which types of benefits in your state.

-There are both general and state-specific laws which must be followed.
-You can get additional information from the National Organization of Life and Health Insurance Guaranty Associations (NOLHGA), which provides a summary of each state's laws and link to the state's guaranty association.
+Both general and state-specific laws must be followed.
+You can get additional information from the National Organization of Life and Health Insurance Guaranty Associations (NOLHGA), which provides a summary of each state's laws and links to the state's guaranty association.

 You can check on the ratings of your insurance company at any time.
-In terms of ratings, the three main companies who keep tabs on the insurance carriers are:
+In terms of ratings, the three main companies that keep tabs on the insurance carriers are:

-Be careful--each company uses slightly different methodology in their ratings calculations.
-There's no guarantee that if a company receives the highest rating that you're money is safe.
-There are plenty of instances when one of these ratings companies gave a company a high rating that proved to be wrong.
+Be careful, each company uses a slightly different methodology in its rating calculations.
+There's no guarantee that if a company receives the highest rating that your money is safe.
+There are plenty of instances when one of these rating companies gave a company a high rating that proved to be wrong.
 The bankruptcy of Executive Life in the 1990s, for example, was a surprise to policy holders and many in the industry.
 Many blamed both state regulators and rating agencies at least in part for their lack of action.

-The ratings you hope to not hear include A.M.
-Best ratings called E, F, or S. This would mean the company is under state supervision, in liquidation, or carries a suspended rating (which indicates info is not available.)
+The ratings you hope not to hear include A.M.
+Best ratings called E, F, or S. This would mean the company is under state supervision or in liquidation or carries a suspended rating (which indicates information is not available).

 For Standard and Poor's ratings, you would be concerned if the rating had changed to R. The R tells you that the carrier is under the supervision of insurance negotiators.